gnowledge/gnowledge.github.io/projects/stemedu.md

 The project is situated in STEM Education with the broad objectives on students' conceptual understanding, scientific skills in biology education.
 Currently, the following are ongoing projects:

-**Undergraduate Students’ Understanding of Experimental Design** This project is related to students understanding of experimentation, experimental design and its parameters involved in simple model systems.
+### **Undergraduate Students’ Understanding of Experimental Design**
+This project is related to students understanding of experimentation, experimental design and its parameters involved in simple model systems.
 This study is situated in the CUBE program. ([Meena Kharatmal](http://www.hbcse.tifr.res.in/people/scientific/meena), Mayur Gaikwad, Aashutosh Mule)

-**Undergraduate Student's Understanding of Scientific Method Based on Research Reading** This project involves to study students understanding of scientific method.
+### **Undergraduate Student's Understanding of Scientific Method Based on Research Reading**
+This project involves to study students understanding of scientific method.
 In this context, we introduce a classic paper to  the undergraduate students.
 Based on their reading and understanding  of the research paper, we explore students' ideas about hypothesis, objective, experimental design, etc. in the context of the experimental study mentioned in the research paper. ([Meena Kharatmal](http://www.hbcse.tifr.res.in/people/scientific/meena), Aashutosh Mule)

-**Undergraduate Students’ Conceptions about Natural Selection using Concept Inventory** This project uses concept inventory as one of the methods of STEM education.
+### **Undergraduate Students’ Conceptions about Natural Selection using Concept Inventory (Elphinstone College, Mumbai, April 12, 2019)**

+This project uses concept inventory as one of the methods of STEM education.
 We explored the available concept inventory in the area of biology topics and more specifically in the area of evolution and natural selection.
-We adapted 20 concept inventories and administered to undergraduate students to study their conceptions on natural selection. ([Meena Kharatmal](http://www.hbcse.tifr.res.in/people/scientific/meena), Sudhir Verma, [Nagarjuna G.](http://www.hbcse.tifr.res.in/people/academic/nagarjuna-g), M C Arunan)
+We adapted 20 concept inventories and administered to 30 undergraduate students to study their conceptions on natural selection. ([Meena Kharatmal](http://www.hbcse.tifr.res.in/people/scientific/meena), Sudhir Verma, [Nagarjuna G.](http://www.hbcse.tifr.res.in/people/academic/nagarjuna-g), M C Arunan)

-**To identify the role of online/offline discussions in collaborative learning environment** This project aims to  study the role of lab discussions online / offline on undergraduate students' conceptual understanding of evolution in an ongoing collaborative learning environment of CUBE.  ([Meena Kharatmal](http://www.hbcse.tifr.res.in/people/scientific/meena), Mayur Gaikwad, [Nagarjuna G.](http://www.hbcse.tifr.res.in/people/academic/nagarjuna-g), M C Arunan)
+### **To identify the role of online/offline discussions in collaborative learning environment**
+This project aims to  study the role of lab discussions online / offline on undergraduate students' conceptual understanding of evolution in an ongoing collaborative learning environment of CUBE.  ([Meena Kharatmal](http://www.hbcse.tifr.res.in/people/scientific/meena), Mayur Gaikwad, [Nagarjuna G.](http://www.hbcse.tifr.res.in/people/academic/nagarjuna-g), M C Arunan)

-**Evidence Based Teaching Practices at Undergraduate Level**
+### **Evidence Based Teaching Practices at Undergraduate Level (Elphinstone College, Mumbai, 23 January to 16 March 2019)**

 Evidence-based teaching practices in STEM education at undergraduate level is gaining attention.
 It is a model showing learning gains in undergraduate classroom research.
 We implemented some of these practices viz., diagnostic questions, concept mapping, concept inventory, along with the classroom teaching of a course on Plant Physiology at undergraduate.
 Diagnostic questions were developed and used in the class prior to the topic to gain students' prior understanding.
 This helped us to address problematic conceptions during teaching.
 Concept mapping  helped students to organize and make connections with concepts through extensive blackboard work.
 Concept inventory, a method of assessing student understanding and learning gaps, was developed and used for assessment in the mid-term and after the course. ln this article, we introduce these practices, illustrate its feasibility, provide reflections on using these practices at college level.
 These practices are not only a deviation from the traditional lecture based methods, but also are student-centric focusing on using pedagogical strategies that are based on effective classroom research.
 These methods help teachers to provide feedback and assess student learning and difficulties in the core areas of biology education.

 The entire unit on plant physiology at an undergraduate college was collaboratively taught along with a college teacher.
 The disciplinary based biology eduation research approach allows teachers to combine the evidence based teaching practices with their disciplinary knowledge for effective classroom teaching and research. ([Meena Kharatmal](http://www.hbcse.tifr.res.in/people/scientific/meena) & Mayur Gaikwad)